-The Province of Nova Scotia is home to 15 craft breweries.
-Four new breweries tapped their kegs for the first time this year alone.
+The Province of Nova Scotia is home to almost 50 craft breweries.
 Considering the population of Nova Scotia hovers around one million, options to wet your whistle are aplenty.

 Garrison Brewing Company is the godfather of Nova Scotia’s craft brewing scene.
 They’ve been in business since 1997 and approached Famous Folks for their first makeover in 20 years.
 It was time for a facelift.
 Botox actually.